It's right in the thick of a hot, wet summer in Cambodia and you should definitely consider wearing cool clothing to combat the heat.

 As far as conservative dress is concerned - it's not as strict as you might think.
 Locals tend to dress very conservatively, especially women - but if you wear reasonably modest attire you wont have any real trouble.
 T-shirts, cropped pants or decent lenth shorts are perfectly acceptable.
 If you wear attire that isn't too short or revealing you will be fine - the only time you should really ramp up the modesty is when visiting a temple, shrine or holy site.

 Jesse - World Nomads almost 7 years ago

 Cool linen or natural fibre only, nothing man made unless you get something specialised that draws the sweat away from your skin.

 Both Sam and Jesse speak well.
 In addition to the fibre, always powder your whole body (it absorbs sweat and cools you).
 Sorry, I don't know if you are a man or woman.
 For women, wear a skirt past your knees.
 You can wear pants but the Khmer will consider you more traditional if you wear a modest skirt.
 As for the blouse, something simple that does not show your bra through it.
-For gentlemen, wear nice pants and a button-up dress shirt, a tie would be appreciated. over 6 years ago
+For gentlemen, wear nice pants and a button-up dress shirt, a tie would be appreciated. almost 7 years ago

 Skirts are great, especially those jersey ones that are in right now; nice and long and flowy.
 They create good air circulation!
 One tip: If you're not supermodel-sized, your legs may create some friction.
 Either find some nice cotton shorts for under your skirt or in addition to the powdering, try deodorant to prevent "thigh burn"! almost 7 years ago